numerica-ideas/community/security/change-default-ssh-port-linux/README.md

 ```

 ### Step 4: Edit the SSH Configuration File
 Next, you'll need to modify the SSH configuration file to specify the new port.
-Open the file using a text editor like nano or vim:
+Open the file using a text editor like Nano or Vim:

 ```bash
 sudo nano /etc/ssh/sshd_config